chandrashekar0312/chandrashekar0312/README.md

 ### Hi there 👋 my self Chandrashekar Kodi !

+Innovation make changes.
+It will change the vision your methodology and prospect to the problem and eventually change your approach to solve-it !

+Think the impossible to make it possible !

 - 🔭 I’m currently working as Sr Software Engineer on DevOps-AWS at IQVIA
 - 🌱 I’m currently learning k8's